vanillajskit/vanillajskit.github.io/README.md

 A Journey for Beginning Serverless Micro-Frontend Architecture Powered by Vanilla Javascript ES6+

-Keep clean with Easy Learning Curve
+Keep clean and clear with Easy Learning Curve

 Cheat Sheet and Library :
 1. [JSCroot](https://jscroot.github.io/)